Esther Chapter Five

 Esther 5:9

-Haman went out that day happy and in high spirits.
-But when he saw Mordecai at the king's gate and observed that he neither rose nor showed fear in his presence, he was filled with rage against Mordecai.
+That day Haman went out happy and in good spirits.
+But when Haman saw Mordekhai at the King's Gate, that he neither rose nor moved for him, Haman was infuriated with Mordekhai.

 Esther 5:10 & 11

-Nevertheless, Haman restrained himself and went home.
-Calling together his friends and Zeresh, his wife, Haman boasted to them about his vast wealth, his many sons, and all the ways the king had honored him and how he had elevated him above the other nobles and officials.
+Nevertheless, Haman restrained himself and went home, where he summoned and brought his friends and Zeresh his wife.
+Haman boasted to them about his vast wealth, his many sons, and everything connected with how the king had promoted him and given him precedence over the other officials and servants of the king.

 Now we see the pride coming out as Haman went home and gathered everyone to hear how great he was.
 He boasted of his wealth, family, and his job and promotion by the king.
 We may easily see how he is bragging it up but we have to ask ourselves if we do the same thing at times.
 If we do, then we must repent and ask God for forgiveness as pride in ourselves is not of faith and does not come from God.